Narwhalsss360/NFuncs/README.md

 # NFuncs
-Narwhalsss360's NFuncs library for arduino projects .
+Narwhalsss360's NFuncs library for arduino projects.
-LCDPrint Right example is defunct, use fromRight instead.
+# See examples for usages.